 What types of life insurance coverage does RiverSource offer?

 RiverSource focuses on term or universal life products, giving you both short- and long-term options.

-- Term life policies offer guaranteed level premiums, a tax-free death benefit and the ability to convert to permanent life insurance later on.
+- Term life.
+These policies offer guaranteed level premiums, a tax-free death benefit and the ability to convert to permanent life insurance later on.

-- Universal life policies offer the flexibility to change your benefit levels and offer a tax-deferred cash asset on the invested portion of your premium.
+- Universal life.
+These policies offer the flexibility to change your benefit levels and offer a tax-deferred cash asset on the invested portion of your premium.
 RiverSource also guarantees a minimum rate of return on your investments.